Cody Bellinger Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The Reds pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Reds have the 25th-ranked team ERA among all league pitching staffs (4.62).
+- The Reds' 4.77 team ERA ranks 26th among all MLB pitching staffs.

-- Lively (4-6) gets the starting nod for the Reds in his 12th start of the season.
-He's put together a 3.76 ERA in 67 2/3 innings pitched, with 62 strikeouts.

-- In his most recent time out on Wednesday against the Milwaukee Brewers, the right-hander threw 6 2/3 innings, giving up two earned runs while surrendering eight hits.
+- In his last appearance on Saturday, the lefty tossed 5 2/3 innings against the Los Angeles Dodgers, allowing two earned runs while surrendering eight hits.

-- The 31-year-old has a 3.76 ERA and 8.3 strikeouts per nine innings in 13 games this season, while giving up a batting average of .245 to opposing hitters.
+- The 25-year-old has amassed an ERA of 4.34, with 6.7 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.